petere/pguint/README.md

 Installation
 ------------

 PostgreSQL version 9.1 or later is required.
+Currently, only 64-bit builds are supported.

 To build and install this module: